-1. Downwash: Wind speed increases with height so when a tower is exposed to wind, the pressure

-- differential between the top and the bottom of tower forces the high pressure at the top down the windward face dramatically increasing pedestrian wind speeds.
+- 1. Downwash: Wind speed increases with height so when a tower is exposed to wind, the pressure differential between the top and the bottom of tower forces the high pressure at the top down the windward face dramatically increasing pedestrian wind speeds.
 The taller the exposed face is, the higher the wind speed will be at the base.
-The stepback at the 3rd storey of the Quinpool side of the new building will receive the bulk of this downwash while on Pepperell Street, the stepback at the second storey will reduce impacts on Pepperell sidewalk.
-As a reference, a 30 storey building can cause up to 100% increase in wind speeds at the base unless downwash is mitigated by a podium. - 2.
-The corner effect: at the windward corners of buildings there can be unexpected increases in wind speeds as wind forces around the windward corners from high pressure on the windward face to low pressure on the lee side.
+The stepback at the 3rd storey of the Creighton side of the new building will receive the bulk of this downwash while on Gottingen Street side, the stepback the existing Victoria Hall will buffer much of this downwash from the sidewalk on Gottingen.
+As a reference, a 30-storey building can cause up to 100% increase in wind speeds at the base unless downwash is mitigated by a podium. - 2.
+The corner effect: at the windward (upwind) corners of buildings there can be unexpected increases in wind speeds as wind forces around the windward corners from high pressure on the windward face to low pressure on the lee side.
 Some of the ways to decrease this impact is to create pyramidal steps which increases the surface area of the edges.
-This has been designed into the Dexel Building. - 3.
+This has been designed into the proposed Building. - 3.
 The Wake Effect: Wake is generally caused by both the downwash and corner effect.
 The greatest impact area occurs within an area of direct proportion to the tower height and width on the downwind side of the wind.
 Impacts are minimized by creating a stepback base on the building. - 4.
 Building Groups: The effects that occur individually around buildings cannot be applied directly to groups of buildings.
 The cumulative effect of many clustered tall buildings, like in this situation, can create a wide range of different wind scenarios that must be modelled as a group to understand the cumulative impacts.